yeruslan72-svg/AVCS-VIRTUAL-COMPANY/docs/Architecture_Reconciliation.md

 During development, the implementation began to diverge from the normative definitions in the Charter and CORE.

 This divergence was not deliberate.

-It was not a coding error.
+It was not treated as an isolated coding defect.

 It was **drift** — the gradual normalization of small architectural deviations, exactly the failure mode AVCS is designed to detect.

+The implementation could be technically functional but **architecturally non-conforming** to the Constitution.

+This distinction matters.
+A system may produce expected outputs while operating under an architecture that violates its governing principles.
+Functional success does not imply structural conformity.

 This document records the first formal case in which AVCS detected structural drift **within itself**.